by Sean Taylor

 2. Tap into the universal fears.
 For example, when I wrote "Nymph" for the Gene Simmons House of Horror graphic novel collection (yes, I know that it's not pure prose, but bear with me), I wanted to recreate the sense of being lost in the woods, in a place where you're at the mercy of the natural world.
 When I was a kid the woods were creepy more often than not, and I had lost that feeling after moving to Atlanta and growing up.
 But I knew there was something innate, subconscious about being afraid of being lost in the woods, and I wanted to tap into that.

 In Robert W. Chambers’ tale “In the Court of the Dragon,” from The King in Yellow, the narrator begins to notice he is being followed by a sinister church organist.
 Very few people enjoy being singled out, and none I know who like being singled out for a nefarious purpose.
-Add to that the idea of the messenger of death, and Chambers is able to touch on two universe fears at once in this story.
+Add to that the idea of the messenger of death, and Chambers is able to touch on two universal fears at once in this story.

 Another master of this technique is Neil Gaiman.
 What’s worse for a child than to have your own mother against you?
 And yet, that’s the premise for his newly classic Coraline.
 Is there any more universal fear than being hunted by those who are supposed to protect you?